initdude/Ansible-Course/During Course Notes.md

   tags:
     - create sdir3 for dir2
 ```

-### we will see the following tree after running playbook:
+### we will see the following tree after running playbook

 ![ansible treea](https://github.com/user-attachments/assets/98713a57-cc01-4f90-a108-72489228d74e)

-### LAB-7 Create Config File Copy From Template Directory:
+### LAB-7 Create Config File Copy From Template Directory

 1- Create and copy my.conf.j2 file to /home/ansible/provison/roles/proj/templates
 > all files in this dir must be in .j2 format, like: nginx.conf.j2

    ```bash
 echo hiii > /home/ansible/provision/roles/proj/templates/test.conf.j2
 ```

 ### after creating the file we must write a task in tasks/main.yml

 ``` yml
 ---
 - name: copy config_file.conf.j2 to destination